GRESB/api-docs/source/includes/_asset-responses.md

 `POST /api/entities/:entity_id/asset_level_data`

 Add a new building by posting a request including the new building's data.
 All keys shown in the example, except for the `parners_id`, are necessary in order to create a new asset.
-Note that although the `partners_id` is optional, you need the `partners_id` to identify your asset and retrieve the newly created `gresb_asset_id`.
+Note that although the `partners_id` is optional, the `partners_id` is useful for mapping your asset and retrieve the newly created `gresb_asset_id`.
+So make sure your `partners_id`s are unique.

 Buildings not mentioned by `gresb_asset_id` will not be changed.